zeez-dotcom/test-2-hr/HRPayMaster/README.md

    - Requires the `DATABASE_URL` environment variable.
    - Run this step whenever you pull changes that modify the database schema.
+   - This will create the `users` table and seed a default `admin` account with the password `password` hashed via bcrypt.

 5. **Start the application**
    - Development: `npm run dev`